jan-ru/analytics-dashboard-sapui5/README.md

 For questions or issues:

 1. Check the **About** page within the application
-2. Review the `design.md` file for detailed architecture
+2. Review the `docs/design.md` file for detailed architecture
-3. Check the `requirements.md` file for original specifications
+3. Check the `docs/requirements.md` file for original specifications
+4. See `docs/TESTING.md` for testing guide
+5. See `docs/TILE_TYPES.md` for complete tile documentation
-4. Open an issue on GitHub
+6. Open an issue on GitHub

 ## Credits